31 Jul 2014

 These 8 types are not rules.
 They are a vocabulary.
 Once you know the words, you stop wandering in front of a subject hoping something clicks.
 You show up with a question instead.
 Which type of minimalism am I looking for here?

-If you are just starting out, pick one type and spend a full month shooting only that.
-Less Elements is where I would point most beginners.
+If you are just starting out, pick one type of minimalism from the list above and shoot only that type for a few weeks.
+Less Elements is a good starting point for most beginners.

 Types of Minimalism FAQs